Neurovasculature of the posterior mediastinum: want to learn more about it?

 In this study unit, we will focus on the posterior mediastinum, an area located posteriorly to the pericardium and anteriorly to the vertebrae T5-T12.
 More specifically, we’ll look at the main arteries, veins, and nerves located in this compartment.
 Major vessels in the posterior mediastinum include the descending thoracic aorta and its branches, as well as the azygos system of veins.
 The main nerves of the posterior mediastinum include the right vagus nerve, left vagus nerve, the esophageal nerve plexus, and the anterior and posterior vagal trunks.
 The sympathetic trunks and the thoracic splanchnic nerves, commonly described as part of the posterior mediastinum, are actually located a bit more laterally, on each side of the thoracic vertebral column.

 Want to dig deeper into the neurovasculature of the posterior mediastinum?
-Check our videos below!
+Check out the videos below!

 Take a quiz